markpollack/spring-ai-carina-faq/README.md

 In short, Spring Boot provides many ways to set this property, pick a method that works for your needs.

+#### Direnv To Manage Environment Variables
+If you have the [direnv shell extension](https://direnv.net/) an easy way to manage your environment variable is to create a .envrc file from the example file.

+You can do this with `cp .envrc.example .envrc`.

+Then enter values for all variables in the `.envrc` (This file is in the .gitignore so it will not be checked in)

+This will automatically load the environment variables within the project directory.
+Run `direnv allow` or `source .envrc` after modifying the .envrc file.

 ## VectorStore

 To run the PgVectorStore locally, using docker-compose.